thorst/laravel-jetstream-impersonate/README.md

 # laravel-jetstream-impersonate
 Adds the ability for administrators to impersonate users for testing

+# Almost Working!!!!
+This works 100% if the impersonator and the impersonated have the same password.
+I can refresh the page and make ajax calls as normal.
+However if they have different passwords, it loads the dashboard once, successfully makes the two onpageload ajax calls, but then any page refreshes take me to the sign in screen.

 ## My Project Architecture
 Im using Laravel Jetstream with livewire.
 Im not really using livewire anywhere other than whats built into jetstream.
 Im not using teams.
 I added jQuery, and mostly call the api's in order retrieve data.
 Then I populate templates with that data and render it.